How and when to give notice for civil partnership

 If you were born outside the UK, you need to provide:

-- certified copy of your birth issued by the appropriate authority of that country
+- certified copy of your birth issued by the right authority of that country

 - passport or national identity card

-If any of the documents are in a language other than English, a certified translation in English must also be provided.
+If any of the documents are in a language other than English, a certified translation in English must also be given.

 Photocopies of documents are not acceptable unless certified to be a true copy by the issuing authority.

 Don’t delay giving notice to the registrar if you are waiting for originals of any of the documents above.
-Authorised or notarised copies may be acceptable for the purpose of giving notice; however the Registrar will need to see the originals before a civil partnership can take place.
+Authorised or notarised copies may be acceptable for giving notice.
+However, the Registrar will need to see the originals before a civil partnership can take place.

 Marriage/civil partnership and immigration control